Thickdream/A-Serial-Perspective-on-Photometric-Stereo-of-Filtering-and-Serializing-Spatial-Information/README.md

-# A Serial Perspective on Photometric Stereo of Filtering and Serializing Spatial Information
+# Official Code of A Serial Perspective on Photometric Stereo of Filtering and Serializing Spatial Information

 The codebase for both MAV and DNS-S+B has been fully organized and is now stored in the MAV directory.
 The network's code is coming soon and will not take much time.